alimeshkat/hack-to-kotlin/recipes/java-to-kotlin/2-domain-models/CONVERT_JAVA_FILE_TO_KOTLIN.md

 # Convert Java File To Kotlin

-Converting a Java class, a whole package of Java classes, or whole Java project can be done in one click.
+Converting a Java class, a Java package or a java project can be done in one click.
 You can do that in different ways:

 - Right-click on a Java file/package/project -> `Convert Java File to Kotlin File`
 - Open a Java file and press `CTRL+ALT+Shift+K`